excerpt

-When Lash is yanked from his tortured existence in Netherworld and dumped naked in the Louisiana Bayou, you'd think he'd died and gone to heaven.
-Except Lash died a millennia ago, and a condemned soul like his can never enter Paradise.
-This new life feels like the next best thing, full of small miracles like silence and ice water and the company of a beautiful, compassionate woman.
+Yanked from his tortured existence in Netherworld and dumped naked in the Louisiana Bayou, Lash could swear he's died and gone to heaven.
+Except for the fact that a millennium ago he died a condemned soul, forever barred from Paradise.
+His new life feels like the next best thing, full of small miracles.
+Like silence.
+And ice water.
+And the company of a beautiful, compassionate woman.

-Teva knows nothing about the mysterious stranger she's taken in, only that he needs her help.
-Well, the fact that he's gorgeous hasn't escaped her attention, either.
-Along with a taste for heavy-metal music and an inherited talent for magic, Teva has a trusting heart.
-She can't see Lash as anything other than the sexy, gentle man who soothes her nightmares away.
-Neither can she see the sinister plot to steal her soul.
+Teva is a woman with a taste for heavy-metal music, an inherited talent for magic, and a trusting heart.
+She knows nothing about the mysterious stranger she's taken in, only that he needs her help.
+And the fact that he's gorgeous hasn't escaped her attention.
+She can't see Lash as anything other than a sexy, gentle man who soothes her nightmares away.

 Jenna placed a bag she carried on an empty chair.
 "Honestly, I'd keep him all to myself, too."
 She elbowed Teva, whose face flushed.
 "I hear you've taken a knock to your noggin."